Louis Barthou: Death

 As Foreign Minister, Barthou met King Alexander I of Yugoslavia during his state visit to Marseille in October 1934.
 On 9 October, King Alexander was assassinated by Vlado Chernozemski, a Bulgarian assassin wielding a handgun.
 Another bullet struck Barthou in the arm, passing through and fatally severing an artery.
 He died of blood loss less than an hour later.
 The assassination had been planned in Rome by Ante Pavelić, head of the Croatian Ustaše, in August 1934.
 Pavelić was assisted by Georg Percevic, a former Austro-Hungarian Armed Forces officer.
 France unsuccessfully requested the extradition of Percevic and Pavelić.
-This assassination ended the careers of the Bouches-du-Rhone prefect, Pierre Jouhannaud, and of the director of the Surete Nationale, Jean Berthoin.
+This assassination ended the careers of the Bouches-du-Rhône prefect, Pierre Jouhannaud, and of the director of the Sûreté Nationale, Jean Berthoin.

 A ballistic report on the bullets found in the car was made in 1935, but its results were not made available to the public until 1974.
 The report revealed that Barthou had been hit by an 8 mm Modèle 1892 revolver round, commonly used in weapons carried by French police.
 Thus Barthou was killed during the frantic police response, rather than by the assassin.